redstrate/redstrate.com/content/blog/auracite-announcement/index.md

 - Open Source
 - FFXIV
 - Modding
+summary: "I'm excited to announce my next FFXIV-related project, allowing you to archive your character."
 ---

 I'm excited to announce my next FFXIV-related project, _Auracite_!
 It's a tool that allows you to archive your character.
 I wouldn't call it a "backup" because there's no way to "restore" it... not yet, anyway.
 Currently the information it collects is limited, but I plan on expanding it further.
 You can view the [support table here](https://github.com/redstrate/Auracite?tab=readme-ov-file#supported-data).